 Summer Academy participants often report that the experience showed them that working through some of the foundational works of Western civilization is challenging, rewarding and intensely personal.
 They find that as they develop their own thoughts and opinions and consider the thoughts and opinions of others they come to understand themselves.
 In only a week’s time, students’ minds are sharpened and their views on education and life are transformed.

 The 2015 Summer Academy sessions will be held on the following dates.
-Please check back: curricula and the online application will be available in December 2014.
+Please check back: curricula will be available in December 2014.

 Santa Fe, NM